ChristianBuechel/spm_bids_pipeline/README.md

 Then you should create a wrapper file such as "do_em_all.m" that will sequentially call the subfunctions in the repository
 There is a commented example in the repo (with ext .txt)

-The new version of the toolbox niot only uses a nonlineatr coregistration as in CAT12, but now also incorporates correction with fieldmaps using VDM files.
+The new version of the toolbox not only uses a nonlinear coregistration as in CAT12, but now also incorporates correction with fieldmaps using VDM files.
 Both workflows are described in **do_em_all.txt**

 This toolbox now also includes quality control routines found in \qc by Alexandra Tinnermann